polyfy/polylith/readme.md

 git log --pretty=format:'%H %d'
 ```

-Then it uses the first line of the output that matches the `stable-*` regular expression,
+Then it uses the first line of the output that matches the regular expression
-or if no match was found, the first commit in the repository.
+(e.g. `stable-*`) or if no match was found, the first commit in the repository.

 ### Release